CAN I REALLY STUDY ABROAD?

 - Are you looking to master your fluency in another language?
 Learn a new one?

 - Do you need to take classes in your major or earn credits towards your degree?
 Do you have electives that you have sitting around and want to use by exploring courses outside of your major?

-- Experience a new country or go somewhere less commonly traveled?
+- Do you want to experience a new country or go somewhere less commonly traveled?

 Determine what you want to get out of studying abroad by determining your goals.
 It’ll help clear up the clutter on so many different programs and help you focus on what best fits you and your interests.

 - Meet with your academic advisor to help plan out your academic priorities and plan.

 - Knowing what you want to get out of your study abroad experience is important and can help you with your decision.

 - Check with your school or college to see if there scholarships or additional funding for students that are studying abroad.